Order today and we will ship before

 - Deep groove: deeper groove than standard.
 It is useful to get a lighter blade and move the balance towards the Tsuka.
 It might also make the sound louder during cuts.
 Impossible to craft in the case of lightweight blades.
 The deep groove removes around 50 g from the blade's weight.

 - Double groove (full custom Iaito only): consists in two shallow and thin grooves instead of one.
-The final weight of the blade is slightly superior to a standard groove (when combined with the finish options bellow, the cost of the finish is applied twice, once per groove).
+The final weight of the blade is slightly superior to a standard groove (when combined with the finish options below, the cost of the finish is applied twice, once per groove).
 The standard finish for the bottom of the blade (Hi-dome) is Kakinagashi.
 "Standard Hi-dome" cannot be selected.

 - Without groove: this option makes the blade heavier.
 Removing the groove increases the total weight by about 50 g on standard blades, and up to 150 g on heavy blades.
 The whistling sound disappears almost completely.